-The biomass and abundance (Table 1) of the planktonic community-bacteria (<1 μ m), pico- (<3 μ m), nano- (3-20 μ m) and microphytoplankton (>20 μ m), protozooplankton and mesozooplankton-were monitored at weekly intervals from June-September in 2012, 2013 and 2014 close to spatfall sites Listel OSFZ, Bouzigues_ISFZ and Marseillan_ISFZ (but not at Listel_OSFZ in 2012) (Lagarde et al. 2017, REPHY 2017).
-Abundance of potential predators and trophic competitors of C. gigas larvae were estimated by taxonomic identification using a binocular microscope (Rose 1933).
-The trophic competitors group was determined as the sum of copepod nauplii, annelids, barnacles, ascidia and gastropod larvae.
-Potential predators were assessed as the sum of cladocerans (Penilia avirostris, Podon spp., and Evadne spp.), decapod larvae, mysids and hydrozoa (Obelia spp.).
+The biomass and abundance (Table 1) of the planktonic community: bacteria (<1 μm), pico- (<3 μm), nano- (3 μm to 20 μm) and microphytoplankton (>20 μm), protozooplankton and mesozooplankton, were monitored as biomass and abundance at weekly intervals from June to September in 2012, 2013 and 2014 close to spatfall sites Listel_OSFZ, Bouzigues_ISFZ and Marseillan_ISFZ (but not at Listel_OSFZ in 2012) (Lagarde et al. 2017, REPHY - French Observation and Monitoring program for Phytoplankton and Hydrology 2017).
+Abundances of potential predators and trophic competitors of C. gigas larvae were estimated by taxonomic identification using a binocular microscope (Rose 1933).
+The 'trophic competitors' group was determined as the sum of copepod nauplii, annelids, barnacles, ascidia and gastropod larvae.
+'Potential predators' were assessed as the sum of cladocerans (Penilia avirostris, Podon spp., and Evadne spp.), decapod larvae, mysids and hydrozoa (Obelia spp.).